Henry Mckenna, 2018’s SF World Spirits Competition “best single barrel bourbon”.

 First off, only spirits made in the U.S of A can be labeled Bonded.
 Your liquor must be distilled by one distiller at one distillery.
 It must also be a product of one distillation season (January-June or July–December).
 It must have been aged in a federally bonded warehouse under U.S. government supervision for at least four years and bottled at 100 proof or 50% ABV.
 The label must identify the distillery where it was distilled and, where it was bottled if different.

 Creating the Bonded Act was actually to control the quality of bourbon whiskey.
 Because, before the BIB act of 1897, whiskey being sold as straight whiskey was in fact, NOT.
 They were putting all kinds of gross stuff in it to procure more liquor and change the colour.
 I’m talking nails, tobacco, and even iodine.

-Having BIB or Bonded on your labeled has garnered the attraction of some consumers as being an endorsement of quality, and during those tragic times when tobacco spit could be used as a colour enhancer…this was a very good thing.
+Having BIB or Bonded on your label has garnered the attraction of some consumers as being an endorsement of the quality, and during those tragic times when tobacco spit could be used as a colour enhancer…this was a very good thing.

 Now let’s get into Henry McKenna the best single barrel bourbon of 2018.